The Dos and Don’ts of adding value to your property

 Do love upgrades

 As they say, kitchens and bathrooms sell houses, and Hiscox confirm that a new kitchen could possibly increase the value of your home by 5.5%.
-Even remodelling your existing kitchen with high-quality units and finishes, according to the Royal Institution of Chartered Surveyors, may boost the value of your home by as much as 4%.
+Even remodelling your existing kitchen with high-quality units and finishes may boost the value of your home by as much as 4% according to the Royal Institution of Chartered Surveyors.

-But don’t forget your outside space; your garden’s design and landscaping can also have an impact on your home’s value, yet often gets overlooked.
+But don’t forget your outside space, too; your garden’s design and landscaping can also have an impact on your home’s value, yet often gets overlooked.

 Before you start to make changes to your home, do your research to understand your don’ts, and embrace your creativity with the dos.
 For specific advice on what improvements will add value to your property, contact your local branch of Alexander & Co.